HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 -------------------------|---------------|---------
 `patient`             | `"123"`                                  | String value with a patient id, indicating that the app was launched in the context of FHIR Patient 123.
 If the app has any patient-level scopes, they will be scoped to Patient 123.
 `encounter`           | `"123"`                                  | String value with an encounter id, indicating that the app was launched in the context of FHIR Encounter 123.
-`fhirContext`         | `["Appointment/123"]`                    | Array of relative resource References to any resource type other than "Patient" or "Encounter".
-It is not prohibited to have more than one Reference to a given *type* of resource.
+`fhirContext`         | `[{"reference": "Appointment/123"}]`                    | Array of objects referring to any resource type other than "Patient" or "Encounter".
+See [details below](#fhir-context).
 `need_patient_banner` | `true` or `false` (boolean)              | Boolean value indicating whether the app was launched in a UX context where a patient banner is required (when `true`) or not required (when `false`).
 An app receiving a value of `false` should not take up screen real estate displaying a patient banner.
 `intent`              | `"reconcile-medications"`                | String value describing the intent of the application launch (see notes [below](#launch-intent))
 `smart_style_url`     | `"https://ehr/styles/smart_v1.json"`     | String URL where the EHR's style parameters can be retrieved (for apps that support [styling](#styling))
 `tenant`              | `"2ddd6c3a-8e9a-44c6-a305-52111ad302a2"` | String conveying an opaque identifier for the healthcare organization that is launching the app.
 This parameter is intended primarily to support EHR Launch scenarios.
 {:.grid}

-##### `fhirContext`
+<h5 id="fhir-context"><code>fhirContext</code></h5>

-`fhirContext`: To allow application flexibility, maintain backwards compatibility, and keep a predictable JSON structure, any contextual resource types (other than Patient and Encounter) that were requested by a launch scope will appear in this parameter.
-The Patient and Encounter resource types will *not be deprecated from top-level parameters*, and they will *not be permitted* within the `fhirContext` array.
+To allow application flexibility, maintain backwards compatibility, and keep a predictable JSON structure, any contextual resource types that were requested by a launch scope will appear in the `fhirContext` array.
+The Patient and Encounter resource types will *not be deprecated from top-level parameters*, and they will *not be permitted* within the `fhirContext` array unless they include a `role` other than `"launch"`.

+Each object in the `fhirContext` array SHALL have a  `reference` property with a string value containing a relative reference to a FHIR resource.
+Note that there MAY be more than one Reference to a given *type* of resource

+Each object in the `fhirContext` array MAY have a  `role` property with a string value containing a URI identifying the role.
+The `role` property is OPTIONAL; it MAY be omitted and SHALL NOT be the empty string.
+Relative URIs can only be used if they are defined in this specification; other roles require the use of absolute URIs.
+The absence of a role property is semantically equivalent to a role of `"launch"`, indicating to a client that the app launch was performed in the context of the referenced resource.
+More granular role URIs can be adopted in use-case-specific ways.
+Note that `role` need not be unique; multiple entries in `fhirContext` may have the same role.

 <h5 id="launch-intent"><b>App Launch Intent</b> (optional)</h5>
 `intent`: Some SMART apps might offer more than one context or user interface